-The starting area of the game, Yogen-Jaya is based on Sangen-Jaya (三軒茶屋), a station on the Den-en-toshi line of Tokyo, and is very much just one short main street and one alleyway.
+The starting area of the game, Yogen-Jaya, is based on Sangen-Jaya (三軒茶屋), a station on the Den-en-toshi line of Tokyo.
+It is very much just one short main street and one alleyway.
 To be honest, the area felt really dreary on first impression, which I suppose was what the game intended.
-There is a battling cage here, though, as well as a sento.
+There is a battling cage here, as well as a sento.
 The overall feel is that of an aged, working class neighbourhood.
 Most teenagers would groan at the thought of living here.

 Shujin Academy (秀尽学園高校)

-Compared to Yongenjaya, Shujin Academy is huge with two buildings of three floors each and various interconnecting corridors.
-Students are found everywhere and practically every door permits some sort of interaction.
+Compared to Yongenjaya, Shujin Academy is huge with two buildings of three floors each.
+Students are everywhere and practically every door permits some sort of interaction.
 With all sorts of nasty rumours flying about, the school also has a heavy air of negativity.
 This is one school I would hate to be in.
 I really empathise with the protagonists for being stuck there.

 Shibuya Station (渋谷駅)